paullepoulpe/master-thesis/src/03_Theory.md

 # The Delite Compiler Architecture
 Delite [@delite] is a compiler framework built to enable the development of Domain Specific Languages (DSL).
-It can the be used to implement high performance applications that compile to various languages (Scala, C++, CUDA) and run on heterogenous architectures (CPU /GPU).
+It can the be used to implement high performance applications that compile to various languages (Scala, C++, CUDA) and run on heterogeneous architectures (CPU /GPU).

 ## Motivation